rmendels/xtractomatic/README.md

 devtools::install_github("rmendels/xtractomatic")
 ```

-The vignette provides a lot of examples of using `xtractomatic`, and it is not built by default by `devtools.
+The vignette provides a lot of examples of using `xtractomatic`, and it is not built by default by `devtools`.

 To install and build the Vignette, do: